tiprankstipranks

 We may experience impairments of goodwill or other intangible assets in the future.

-As of December 31, 2021, our consolidated balance sheet included goodwill of $444.4 million and other intangible assets of $19.8 million.
-Our business acquisitions typically result in goodwill and other intangible assets, which affect the amount of future amortization expense and potential impairment expense.
+As of December 31, 2024, our consolidated balance sheet included goodwill of $624.1 million and other intangible assets of $195.2 million.
+Our business acquisitions, including our acquisition of Lakeland, typically result in goodwill and other intangible assets, which affect the amount of future amortization expense and potential impairment expense.
 We make estimates and assumptions in valuing such intangible assets that affect our consolidated financial statements.
 In accordance with GAAP, our goodwill and indefinite-lived intangible assets are not amortized, but are tested for impairment annually, or more frequently if events or changes in circumstances indicate that an asset might be impaired.
 Impairment testing incorporates the current market price of our common stock, the estimated fair value of our assets and liabilities, and certain information of similar companies.
 Impairment testing may be based on valuation models that estimate fair value.
 In preparing the valuation models, we consider a number of factors, including operating results, business plans, economic conditions, future cash flows, and transactions and market data.
 There are inherent uncertainties related to these factors and our judgment in applying them to the impairment analyses.
 It is possible that future impairment testing could result in the identification of a decline in the fair value of our goodwill or other intangible assets, which may be less than the carrying value.
 If we determine that impairment exists at a given point in time, our earnings and the book value of goodwill or other related intangible asset will be reduced by the amount of the impairment.
-If we record an impairment loss related to our goodwill or other intangible assets, it could have a material adverse effect on our business, financial condition, results of operations, cash flows and the trading price of our securities.
+If we record an impairment loss related to our goodwill or other intangible assets, it could have a material adverse effect on our business, financial condition, results of operations and the trading price of our securities.
 Notwithstanding the foregoing, the results of impairment testing on our goodwill or other intangible assets have no impact on our tangible book value or regulatory capital levels.

-Debt & Financing6 | 19.4%
+Debt & Financing7 | 23.3%

 Debt & Financing - Risk 1